gsoft-inc/sg-orbit/README.md

 #### bootstrap

-Install the NPM dependencies for every packages of the monorepo and the website.
-Once the NPM dependencies are installed a custom **setup** step will be executed for every packages and the website.
+Install the npm dependencies for every packages of the monorepo and the website.
+Once the npm dependencies are installed a custom **setup** step will be executed for every packages and the website.

 Depending of the packages / website, the setup step will perform a number of required additional installation tasks.